 As students begin writing their journal entries, walk around the room and monitor their progress.
 Talk with students about which entry they chose and how they are going to write about that particular prompt.
 Answer questions as needed.

 Consider playing quiet classical music in the background to help students feel both calm and focused as they write.

 Remind students as you circulate that they should be incorporating detail into both their writing and their drawings.

 To adapt this lesson plan to meet the needs of your own classroom, consider encouraging students to read their journal entries aloud after they have finished writing them.
-This gives an opportunity for students to receive instant feedback and to experience the peer review process.
+This allows students to receive instant feedback and to experience the peer review process.